HaocanSun/haocansun.github.io/_pages/about.md

 <span id="under-review"></span>
 # 📖 Under Review

-- **The Journal of Sex Research Under Review R2** [Feasibility and Impact of School-Based Online Comprehensive Sexuality Education in China: A Cluster-Randomized Controlled Trial](https://github.com/HaocanSun/Wellcome-my-papers/blob/main/Feasibility%20and%20impact%20of%20school-based%20online%20comprehensive%20sexuality%20education%20on%20Vocational%20High%20School%20Students%3A%20a%20cluster-randomized%20controlled%20trial%20%20.pdf), **Haocan Sun**, Shuangyu Zhao, Hanxiyue Zhang, Kun Tang
-    - This is an article I really like, though the review process seems to be challenging.
-I used a parallel process latent growth model to track the nonlinear growth trajectories of sexuality knowledge and attitudes, and a mixed effects model to assess whether sexuality education impacts behavioral indicators.

 - **Science Communication Under Review** [Effect of Emphasizing the Climate Change Background to Cultivate Supporters and Information Engagers of Genetically Modified Crops](https://github.com/HaocanSun/Wellcome-my-papers/blob/main/Effect%20of%20Emphasizing%20the%20Climate%20Change%20Background%20to%20Cultivate%20Supporters%20and%20Information%20Engagers%20of%20Genetically%20Modified%20Crops.pdf), Dechuan Liu, **Haocan Sun**, Jinghong Xu
     - I am responsible for the methodology section of a paper, which examines how background framing strategies in news reports (specifically, the positive impact of genetically modified crops on climate) influence people's attitudes and behaviors toward GMOs.
 The study employs an online experiment and uses Latent Moderated Structural Equations (LMS) to analyze the data.